suvojit213/builds-by-suvojeet/Heads-up Notification Fix EvoX.md

-- **if you not getting Popup Notification from any apps then follow these steps**..
+- **if you not getting Heads-Up Notification from any apps then follow these steps**..

 1 **Open Settings**